ntorm1/FastTest/README.md

+**out of date.
+See updated maintained framework at: https://github.com/ntorm1/AgisCore**

 # FastTest

 High performance C++ backtesting library with a python wrapper for Algorithmic trading.
 See wrapper/examples/ma_cross.py for complete example of a moving average crossover strategy and a comparison to the same strategy using Backtrader